 - Keep your eyes open for opportunities to add vegetables as sides, as toppings on burgers, tacos, sandwiches, and pizza, and in stir-fry and entree salads.

 Eating fast food with diabetes can be disastrous if you choose wrong at a Mexican restaurant, but it can also be nutritious if you are careful.
-Grilled chicken and lean steak are rich in protein and low in fat, pinto and black beans are high in fiber and protein, and avocados (think: guacamole!) are among the healthiest possible sources of fat.
+Grilled chicken and lean steak are rich in protein and low in fat, pinto and black beans are high in fiber and protein, and avocados (think: guacamole!) are among the healthiest possible sources of fat in a study from the Mayo Clinic.
 Tacos can be good choices because they tend to be smaller than burritos and tostadas.

 Just keep in mind that too much of anything can be bad for diabetes, blood sugar, and weight, and that Mexican fare tends to include plenty of problem ingredients, such as fried tortilla chips and tostada shells, oversized starchy tortillas, and overly generous amounts of unhealthy cooking fats.